davidsbatista/davidsbatista.net/_posts/2023-09-14-Politiquices.md

 In the annotation process all the titles were loaded into the Argilla[^4] annotation tool, and using the graphical interface we selected titles to annotate.

 For each title, we corrected the recognised entities and their Wikidata identifiers where necessary.
 We annotated the existing relationship: **opposition** or **support**, and its direction.
 When neither is the case, the relationship is noted as **other**.

-Table [\[tab:samples\]](#tab:samples){reference-type="ref" reference="tab:samples"} shows some examples of the annotated relationships.
-The annotation process was carried out by an annotator.
-In the most ambiguous situations, for example, where the information in the news text is needed to decide, the relationships have been annotated as **other**.
+Table 1 shows some examples of the annotated relationships.
+The annotation process was carried out by one single annotator.
+In the most ambiguous situations, for example, where the full information in the news text is needed to decide, the relationships have been annotated as **other**.

 <br>